rapid7/metasploit-framework/documentation/modules/auxiliary/admin/ldap/vmware_vcenter_vmdir_auth_bypass.md

    Name      Current Setting  Required  Description
    ----      ---------------  --------  -----------
-   BASE_DN                    no        LDAP base DN if you already have it PASSWORD                   no        Password of admin user to add RHOSTS                     yes       The target host(s), range CIDR identifier, or hosts file with syntax 'file:<path>' RPORT     636              yes       The target port SSL       true             no        Enable SSL on the LDAP connection USERNAME                   no        Username of admin user to add
+   BASE_DN                    no        LDAP base DN if you already have it NEW_PASSWORD               no        Password of admin user to add RHOSTS                     yes       The target host(s), range CIDR identifier, or hosts file with syntax 'file:<path>' RPORT     636              yes       The target port SSL       true             no        Enable SSL on the LDAP connection NEW_USERNAME               no        Username of admin user to add

 Auxiliary action: